Automatic Data Binding

-Menu has a built-in ability to automatically retrieve data from a data source that supports the IHierarchicalEnumerable or IHierarchicalDataSource interface.
-This topic describes the conditions that allow a Menu to bind automatically.
+TreeView has a unique built-in ability to automatically retrieve data from a data source that supports the IHierarchicalEnumerable or IHierarchicalDataSource interface.
+This topic describes the conditions that allow TreeView to bind automatically.

-A Menu can recognize data items and retrieve some item characteristics from the data fields named in a specific way.
-If however, any of the data-related properties of a Menu (such as TextField, ImageUrlField, etc.) have been set, then the mapping of the associated object properties will proceed according to Data Binding Using Mapping Properties.
+TreeView can recognize data items and retrieve some node characteristics from the data fields named in a specific way.
+If however, any of the data-related properties of a TreeView (such as TextField, ImageUrlField, etc.) have been set, then the mapping of the associated MVCxTreeViewNode object properties will proceed according to Data Binding Using Mapping Properties.

-During binding, a Menu implements its automatic binding ability by retrieving item characteristics from those data fields whose names coincide with certain property names of a MVCxMenuItem object.
-The tables below list the names of the object properties that can be mapped during automatic binding, and the matching data field names you should use in the data source for mapping to work.
+During binding, TreeView implements its automatic binding ability by retrieving node characteristics from those data fields whose names coincide with certain property names of an MVCxTreeViewNode object.
+The table below lists the names of the node object properties that can be mapped during automatic binding, and the matching data field names you should use in the data source for mapping to work.

 The following image illustrates the process of data retrieval during automatic binding to a particular type of data source - XmlDataSource.